 -

-Coat the bottom of a large skillet with 1 tablespoon of oil and place it over medium heat.
+Coat the bottom of a large skillet with the olive oil and place it over medium heat.

 -